sQu4rks/DEVNET-1970/sections/03-pyats_bgp/Readme.md

 ```python
 class common_setup(aetest.CommonSetup):
 ```
 4. Inside the `common_setup` class we now create a function called `connect()`.
 Using the `aetest.subsection` decorator we denote this function to be a subsection of our *CommonSetup* task.
-Inside of this function we'll now connect to all our devices in the testbed and store a list of all device objects for later usage during our tests.
+Inside of this function we will now connect to all our devices in the testbed and store a list of all device objects for later usage during our tests.
 We only connect to devices that start with `csr1000v` in this example because all our routers in the lab do start with that name.
 Notice how we store the list of devices (`device_list` variable) as a parameter in the parent for usage later on in our test cases.
 ```python
     @aetest.subsection
     def connect(self, testbed):